paldepind/flyd/README.md

 Flyd is different.
 It is simple, expressive and powerful.
 It is fast to learn and easy to use.
-It has a minimal core on top of which new abstractions can be built.
+It has a minimal core on top of which new abstractions can be built modularly.

 ## At a glance

-* Combineable observable streams with automatic dependency resolution as the building blocks.
+* Combineable observable streams with automatic dependency resolution as the core building block.
-* Extremely simple and lightweight.
-It's less than 200 SLOC.
+* Simple and lightweight.
+Less than 200 SLOC.
 * Supports the transducer protocol.
 You can for instance transduce streams with ([transducers.js](https://github.com/jlongster/transducers.js).
 * Complies to the [fantasy land](https://github.com/fantasyland/fantasy-land)
   applicative specification.
 * Elegant support for promises.

+## Example

 [Simple example](http://paldepind.github.io/flyd/examples/sum/).